verhas/jamal/README.md

 {@sep []}
 ```

-A two-character argumentum to the macro `sep` will use the first character as macro opening string and the second as macro closing string.
+A two-character argument to the macro `sep` will use the first character as macro opening string and the second as macro closing string.
 You can also use three character.
 For example:

 ```jam